andreitoma8/learn-solidity-hacks/README.md

 The flow of a front running attack is as follows:

 1. The attacker monitors the mempool for transactions that they can front run to make a profit.
-2. A user sends a transaction to the transaction pool from which the miner will pick transactions to include in the next block.
+2. A user sends a transaction to the transaction pool from which the validator will pick transactions to include in the next block.
 3. The attacker identifies the transaction that they want to front run and sends a transaction with a higher gas price to the transaction pool that can:
     - Include the same logic as the transaction that they want to front run, with a higher gas price, so they can get the same result as the user, claiming the profit for themselves.
     - Include logic that will make the transaction that they want to front run fail.
     - Include logic that will make the transaction that they want to front run lose money and create a opportunity for the attacker to make a profit.
-4. Due to the higher gas price, the attacker's transaction will be picked by the miner to be included in the next block, instead of the user's transaction.
+4. Due to the higher gas price, the attacker's transaction will be picked by the validator to be included in the next block, instead of the user's transaction.
 5. The attacker's transaction is mined before the user's transaction, so the attacker can get the result that they want.

 ### POC